 The paper also posted a call for a European correspondent who would be willing to “board boats on the Mediterranean in search of sinking migrants,” solve the Greek financial crisis, “delve into the politics of NATO as a host of nations wage war in the Middle East,” and teach Americans about the “teeming social experiment on the other side of the Atlantic.”

 While the LA Times clearly needs to have a chat with whoever is writing its job ads, the incident underscores some much deeper problems.
 It highlights a continuing trend of intellectual and journalistic laziness when it comes to the Middle East.
 It also indicates a (perhaps subconscious, but deep-seated) belief that the region is a mysterious, alien monolith frozen in time, with foreign, indecipherable script and a propensity for brutish violence.
-Edward Said’s articulation of the Western imagination vis-a-vis the Arab and Muslim worlds seems to ring as alarmingly true today as it did thirty years ago.
+From a desire to bomb Agrabah, to the TV show Homeland’s failure to fact-check Arabic graffiti, to the search for an Orientalist reporter-explorer willing to “wander the back roads” of Middle Eastern mayhem, Edward Said’s articulation of the Western imagination vis-a-vis the Arab and Muslim worlds seems to ring as alarmingly true today as it did thirty years ago.

 As an aspiring journalist, I am always excited to see job listings for reporters and correspondents to cover the Middle East and tell stories that break through the tired cliches that have come to characterize Western journalism about the region.
 When I first heard about the LA Times advert, I was ready to apply.
 After reading the listing, I changed my mind, but still decided to write my cover letter and publish it here, in the hopes that it could be a teaching/learning moment.
 Here it is:

-Dear Kim Murphy (and whoever wrote that job ad),
+Dear Sir/Madam (and whoever wrote that job ad),

 Though I am not yet a seasoned reporter, I am one that has been simmering for awhile, steeped in Arabic coffee and cardamom, the lentil soup made only during Ramadan and the sugary syrup atop my knafeh, my grandmother’s laugh as she made breakfast for a dozen grandchildren perched atop stools and countertops in a kitchen the size of a bathroom, the crooning voices of Fayrouz and Abdel Halim Hafez emanating from a tiny radio and cooing of pigeons on the windowsill, all competing for our attention with the wafting smell of crisp pita bread, eggs and ful.